Meridian Hall (Washington, D.C.)

 Meridian Hall is an historic house in the Columbia Heights neighborhood of Washington, D.C.
 It has been listed on the District of Columbia Inventory of Historic Sites since 1990 and it was listed on the National Register of Historic Places in 1991 as the Mansion at 2401 15th Street, NW.
+Today, it is headquarters of the Art of Living Foundation.